 - Use only clean, high quality fuels of the following specifications, as defined by ASTM designation D975 for diesel fuels: - a.
 Use grade no. 2 diesel at ambient temperatures above freezing 32°F (0°C). - b.
 Use grade no. 1 at ambient temperatures below freezing and for all temperatures at an altitude of above 5,500 ft.
 (1500 meters). - 2.
 Use fuel having less that 1% sulphur (preferably less that 0.5%). - 3.
 The cetane number should be a minimum of 45. - 4.
 DO NOT use these unsuitable grades of fuel: - a.
 Domestic heating oils, all types. - b.
 Class B engine. - c.
 Class D domestic fuels. - d.
 Class E, F, G or H industrial or marine fuels. - e.
-ASTM-D975-60T No. 4-D and higher number fuels. - 5.
+ASTM-D975-60T No. 4-D and higher number fuels. - f.
+Diesel fuel with engine oil mixed in. - 5.
+Do not use any fuel additive other than an authorized diesel fuel biocide if fungus or bacteria cause fuel system problems. - 6.
 Storing fuel: - a.
 Keep dirt, scale, water, and other foreign matter out of fuel. - b.
 Avoid storing fuel for long periods of time. - c.
 Fill the fuel tank at the end of each day's operation.
-This will reduce condensation.
+This will reduce condensation and possible biological contamination. - d.
+If biological contamination is detected or suspected, contact your dealer for assistance.